Skip to content

 • Custom Provider Configuration: Add support for private Git instances or custom providers

-• Context Menu Integration: Right-click context menu options for easy access
+• Context Menu Integration: Right-click in the editor or Explorer for quick access

-• Smart Line Detection: Automatically detects selected lines or current cursor position
+• Smart Line Detection: Automatically detects selected lines and opens the file when nothing is selected

 • Cursor Support: Works seamlessly in the Cursor IDE with the same commands and menus